astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment update

-Updates the IAM role for a Deployment.
-This is used only for Deployments hosted on Amazon EKS.
+This command appends an IAM role to the Webserver, Scheduler and Worker pods within any individual Airflow Deployment on the platform.
+Only applicable to teams running Astronomer Enterprise on Amazon EKS.

 ### Usage